 Similarly, the Equality Act prohibits various forms of discrimination.
 If your employer has a Pride-affirming policy or requires you to support Pride in practice, and as a Christian you object to doing so, you may have a claim for indirect discrimination.
 If your employer cannot justify requiring all its employees to support Pride, even those with conscientious objections, then they will be found guilty of indirect discrimination.

-Similarly, if your employer treats you less favourably because of you sincerely held Christian beliefs against supporting Pride, this could amount to direct discrimination.
-Lastly, if you employer, due to your not wishing to support Pride because of your beliefs, treats you in a way which violates your dignity or creates a hostile, degrading, humiliating or offensive work environment, then your employer may be guilty of harassment.
+Similarly, if your employer treats you less favourably because of your sincerely held Christian beliefs against supporting Pride, this could amount to direct discrimination.
+Lastly, if your employer, due to your not wishing to support Pride because of your beliefs, treats you in a way which violates your dignity or creates a hostile, degrading, humiliating or offensive work environment, then your employer may be guilty of harassment.

 Do I have to wear a rainbow lanyard or have a Pride flag on my desk?